Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Introduction

-an identity for analytic functions in a complex plane domain.
-This analyticity follows from causality along a well--known line of thought~\cite{Toll:1956cya}, here simplified.
+(CM refers to the center of mass throughout.)
+These principles are enough to obtain spectral representations for the functions of interest.
+Additionally, one can use causality in the form of analiticity in the complex $s$ plane, to relate such functions in different processes.

+The second type (section~\ref{sec:causality}), in which we concentrate, involves multivariate functions (thus, more than one propagating particle is involved) and has a stronger focuse on causality through Cauchy's theorem, an identity for analytic functions in a complex plane domain:

+here exemplified for a partial-wave scattering amplitude as function of the energy $E$ (with identical expressions for $t(E,\theta)$ or other scattering amplitudes).
+Alternatively to partial waves, one can think of fixed-angle scattering, fixed-$t$ scattering, and multiparticle scattering.
+The description of many processes (such as Compton scattering, Deeply Virtual Compton Scattering, meson production, meson-meson scattering, and also extensions of the electroweak standard model in $W_L-W_L$ scattering) is often reinforced by the use of this type of dispersion relations.
+The needed analyticity in $E$ follows from causality along a well--known line of thought~\cite{Toll:1956cya}, here simplified.
 The scattering amplitude as a function of energy is the Fourier transform of that which is function of time $\tau$,

-If the incoming wavepacket hits a pointlike target at $\tau=0$, causality entails that $\hat{f}(\tau)=0$ for $\tau<0$.
-Therefore, the lower integration limit is set to $0$.
-Extension of $f(E)$ to the complex plane allows to write
+If the incoming wavepacket hits a pointlike target at $\tau=0$, causality entails that $\hat{t}_J(\tau)=0$ for $\tau<0$.
+Therefore, as the integrand vanishes for earlier times, the lower integration limit can be set to $0$.
+Extension of $t_J(E)$ to the complex plane allows to write

-The last exponential ensures convergence in the upper half--$E$ complex plane, and an analytic $f(E)$ (Titchmarsh's theorem makes the statement rigorous) that is well behaved for $Im\{E\}\to +\infty$, allowing use of Cauchy's theorem by closing an infinite semicircular contour.
+The last exponential ensures convergence in the upper half--$E$ complex plane, and an analytic $t_J(E)$ (Titchmarsh's theorem makes the statement rigorous) that is well behaved for $Im\{E\}\to +\infty$, allowing use of Cauchy's theorem by closing an infinite semicircular contour.

-In section~\ref{sec:causality} we discuss the resulting dispersion relation and an example numeric evaluation of the uncertainty introduced by slightly relaxing causality for $f(\tau)$ nonvanishing at times a bit earlier than $\tau=0$.
-First, in subsection~\ref{subsec:composites} we recall the basic discussion~\cite{Newton:1982qc}; a more rigorous treatment of the underlying theory can be found in~\cite{Nussenzveig:1972tcd}.
-Because the numeric consequences of this violation of causality are not computable in a straightforward manner, as they depend on target structure and underlying interaction, our goal is limited to unveiling it as an uncertainty in the resulting dispersion relations.
+In section~\ref{sec:causality} we discuss the resulting dispersion relation and an example numeric evaluation of the uncertainty introduced by slightly relaxing causality for $t_J(\tau)$ nonvanishing at times a bit earlier than $\tau=0$.
+But first, in subsection~\ref{subsec:composites} we recall the basic discussion~\cite{Newton:1982qc}; a more rigorous treatment of the underlying theory can be found in Nussenzveig's book~\cite{Nussenzveig:1972tcd}.
+Because the numeric consequences of this violation of causality are not computable in a straightforward manner, as they depend on target structure and underlying interaction, our goal is limited to unveiling it as an uncertainty in the resulting dispersion relations for multivariate scattering amplitudes.